 You can also enroll in a public speaking course at a nearby college or university.
-Most Communications Departments will let professionals take a few classes to improve their skills.
+Most Communications Departments will let professionals take a few tutorials to improve their skill sets.

 If you feel so much anxiety that you cannot tolerate even thinking about speaking to a group, then you may want to talk to your doctor about finding a medication or counselor.
 Cognitive behavior therapy (CBT) works well for most people who experience anxiety in specific situations.

 2. Expository Writing

 Expository writing aims to explain or "expose" information.
 Data engineers, as well as data scientists and data architects, all need to be able to expose the important data and results to upper management.
 But data science professionals live in a world of numbers and analytics.

 Managers and other business leaders don’t always have the computer science background needed to understand things like data warehouses and Big Data analytics.
 They may understand the importance of using data analytics in business intelligence, but that doesn’t mean they know how to read raw reports.

 - Organizing paragraphs so they follow a coherent thought process

 - Summarizing complicated findings into a concise brief that readers can scan quickly